Palpatine: Obi-Wan Kenobi

 Palpatine appears in the sixth episode of the 2022 series Obi-Wan Kenobi.
 The series is set ten years after Revenge of the Sith.
 After Darth Vader is defeated by Obi-Wan Kenobi following their second duel, Palpatine contacts Vader in his Mustafar castle via hologram, questioning Vader's motives and loyalty when Vader reports that he will not rest until Obi-Wan is found.
 Vader reassures Palpatine that Obi-Wan does not mean anything, reaffirms his commitment to Palpatine and abandons his search.

 Tales of the Jedi

-Darth Sidous appears in the fourth episode of the Tales of the Jedi TV series talking with Darth Tyranus.
+Darth Sidious appears in the fourth episode of the Tales of the Jedi TV series, once again voiced by McDiarmid, talking with Count Dooku (voiced by Corey Burton).